-While pie was one of the first sweet dishes I wanted to nail; chili was one of the first savory dishes I wanted to be able to get right.
-It was one of those dishes that I knew I could make and not mess up.
-I like my chili cohesive and married.
-I like it to be on the thicker side.
-And I also love it with lots and lots of toppings.
+While pie was one of the first sweet dishes I wanted to nail; chili was one of the first savory dishes I wanted to perfect.
+I have lots of opinions about chili.
+Here they are:

 This pumpkin chili is so rich and delicious.
 And it comes together in under 30 minutes.
-It’s the easiest, breeziest weeknight meal made a million times easier with this Digital Pressure Cooker.
+It’s the easiest, breeziest weeknight meal made a million times easier with this Digital Pressure Cooker/Instant Pot.

 The onion and garlic and beef are sautéed with a bit of olive oil and then the spices, pumpkin, tomatoes and beans are added.
-The broth is added and after about 18 minutes of being cooked, it’s all done.
+And then the broth is added and after about 18 minutes of being cooked, it’s all done.
 It’s so fast and quick.
-The best part about it is that this is super flavorful and delicious, yet it doesn’t feel super heavy whatsoever.
+But The best part about it is that this is super flavorful and delicious, yet it doesn’t feel super heavy whatsoever.
 And the leftovers keep well in the fridge or freezer.

-I served garnished it with a dollop of crema, cheese, cilantro and had a few cornbread muffins on the side!
+The best part of any sort of chilis and soups is how I can add lots of garnishes.
+I want tons of garnishes.
+LOTS!
+I feel like the more the better.
+For this pumpkin chili, I garnish the chili with a dollop of crema, cheese, cilantro and had a few cornbread muffins on the side!
 A true fall, cozy meal.

 - 2 tablespoons olive oil